 - Objective 1: Create a sustainable assessment process that involves networks of participants in regions and sectors across the country in addition to engaging Federal scientists in multiple agencies.
 The reports that will be generated will be viewed as a “time-slice” through an ongoing evaluation effort.
 This process will enable national, regional, sectoral or topical reports to be created over time as needed to serve important policy and science objectives.

 - Objective 2: Establish an ongoing, national-scale, consistent and replicable approach to assessing current and projected climate impacts and climate-related risk in the context of other stressors.
-This includes examining the integrated effects on ecosystems and ecosystem services, social and economic systems, and American civil society and institutions.
+This includes examining the integrated effects on ecosystems and ecosystem services, social and economic Start Printed Page 54405systems, and American civil society and institutions.
 The intent of this effort is to identify opportunities and risks associated with changes in climate conditions.
 An ongoing component will be work towards attribution and explanation of events and trends that are observed in the climate system.

 - Objective 3: Within this broad ongoing assessment, nest more specific investigations of regions and topics that have high priority due to existing or anticipated climate stresses, generally in the context of a variety of other concerns.
 The number and scale of these specific nested investigations, as well as the time frame and responsibility for completing products related to them have not yet been determined.